Jake Gosling (footballer): International career

 In January 2014, it was confirmed that Gosling was eligible to play for Gibraltar in upcoming friendlies and their Euro 2016 qualifying campaign by national team coach Allen Bula, and was under consideration for his next squad.
 He was eventually called up to the squad for friendlies against Estonia and Malta on 26 May and 4 June 2014, respectively.
 Gosling made his international debut in the match against Estonia at the Lilleküla Stadium in Tallinn, starting the match and scoring the equaliser in the eventual 1–1 draw.
 The goal was Gibraltar's first away goal since joining UEFA.
 He became Gibraltar's outright top scorer of all time on 7 September 2015 when he scored their second competitive goal, a consolation at the end of an 8–1 away loss to Poland in UEFA Euro 2016 qualifying.
 With the goal, he also became the first Gibraltar player to score more than one goal at the international level.
 Upon return to Bristol Rovers, his club of the time, Gosling received a commemorative shirt in a similar style to the presentation that Wayne Rooney had received days before upon the scoring of his record-breaking fiftieth goal for England.

+Personal life

+Gosling currently holds the rank of Corporal in the Royal Air Force, and plays in Royal Air Force Football Association club competitions alongside his semi-professional football career.
+He has also played for the RAF representative team and the combined UK Armed Forces representative team.